justusip/crypto-pnd-bot/README.md

 ## Background

 There have been lots of crypto pump-and-dump (PND) schemes on lesser-known altcoins.
-How they work can typically be concluded in a paper written by Jiahua Xu and Benjamin Livshits, [The Anatomy of a Cryptocurrency Pump-and-Dump Scheme](https://arxiv.org/abs/1811.10109) (DOI:10.2139/ssrn.3303365).
+A paper written by Jiahua Xu and Benjamin Livshits, [The Anatomy of a Cryptocurrency Pump-and-Dump Scheme](https://arxiv.org/abs/1811.10109) (DOI:10.2139/ssrn.3303365), has a great summary of how they work.

 > Set-up: The organizer creates a publicly accessible group or channel, and recruits as many group members or channel
 > subscribers as possible by advertising and posting invitation links on major forums such as Bitcointalk, Steemit, and